lmaughan921/experience-manager-brand-portal.en/help/using/guest-access.md

 Guest users can access public assets on Brand Portal, and also have few restrictions as discussed further.

-Guest users can:
+**Guest users can**:

-* access all the public folders and collections meant for all the Brand Portal users.
+* Access all the public folders and collections meant for all the Brand Portal users.
-* browse members, detail page, and have full asset view of the members of all the public folders and collections.
+* Browse members, detail page, and have full asset view of the members of all the public folders and collections.
-* search assets across public folders and collections.
+* Search assets across public folders and collections.
-* add assets to lightbox collection.
+* Add assets to lightbox collection.
 These changes to the collection persist during the session.
-* download assets directly or through lightbox collection.
+* Download assets directly or through lightbox collection.

-Guest users cannot:
+**Guest users cannot**:

-* create collections and saved searches, or share them further.
+* Create collections and saved searches, or share them further.
-* access folder and collections settings.
+* Access folder and collections settings.
-* share assets as links.
+* Share assets as links.

 ### Download assets in guest session

 Guest users can directly download assets shared publically or exclusively with guest users on Brand Portal.
-Guest users can also add assets to [!UICONTROL Lightbox] (public collection), and download the [!UICONTROL Lightbox] collection before their session expires.
+Guest users can also add assets to **[!UICONTROL Lightbox]** (public collection), and download the **[!UICONTROL Lightbox]** collection before their session expires.

 To download assets and collections, use the download icon from:

-* quick action thumbnails, which appear on hovering over the asset or collection
+* Quick action thumbnails, which appear on hovering over the asset or collection
-* the toolbar at the top, which appears on selecting the asset or collection
+* The toolbar at the top, which appears on selecting the asset or collection

 ![](assets/download-on-guest.png)